-For many 20-year-olds, retirement is the furthest thing from their mind.
+For many people in their 20s, retirement is the furthest thing from their minds.
 If you are in college or recently graduated, you may be more concerned with how you are going to get out of debt than what you will have saved for retirement.

 But it is never too early to start planning for the future.
 People are living longer and thus need more money once they stop working.
-Preparing for retirement in your 20s can go a long way to helping you thrive in retirement.
+Preparing for retirement in your 20s, whether you’re a young millennial or an older Gen Zer, can go a long way to helping you thrive in retirement.

 How To Plan For Retirement in Your 20s

 In your 20s, it may seem futile to start saving for retirement.
 After all, you are just finding your footing in your career or may even be in school.
 But take it from retirees, you don’t want to wait too long to start building your nest egg.
 The biggest regret most retirees have is not investing sooner.
 Check out our tips for planning for retirement in your 20s:

 - 8 Small Steps To Save for Retirement in Your 20s – Even If You Aren’t Making a Lot of Money

 - 6 Easy Ways To Save for Retirement in Your 20s